pauldlynch/eqguide/guides/jonas-dagmires-skeletal-hand/index.md

 [The Quest](http://everquest.allakhazam.com/db/quest.html?quest=4188).
 There's a good walk-through on [necrotalk](http://www.necrotalk.com/showthread.php?t=8477).

-You will need 70 doubloons in total to buy the containers to combine the hand, from Halon Griere, in The Buried Sea.
+You will need 70 doubloons in total to buy the containers from Halon Griere on Jardel's Hook to combine the hand, in The Buried Sea.
 27 bones, 39 tasks, 7 islands.
 On the three bone islands, need to do two tasks before you will start to be given bones, so you will have to do five tasks per island.
 The bones for each of the finger combines are spread across islands, so there are no short-cuts there; although the backhand components all come from Jardel’s Hook.

 The quests from Jardel’s Hook appear to be the hardest, although it seems that all of the tasks there could be done at once.
 In order of increasing mob level: Monkey Rock, Maidens Grave, Redfeather Island, Blacksail Folly/Deadbone Reef, Suncrest Ridge, Jardel’s Hook.
 A reasonable strategy might be to clear the initial tasks from each island (two from all bar Jardel’s Hook), which return no bones, to conserve bank space.
-Alternatively, doing the mapping and chest tasks, which require no killing, would put you into almost the same position; although some islands have no map tasks.
+Alternatively, doing the mapping and chest tasks, which require no killing and can therefore be done at lower levels, would put you into almost the same position; although some islands have no map tasks.
 Then work through the islands in increasing level, with Jardel’s Hook last.
 Two of the fingers require Monkey Rock/Maiden's Grave (the easy two), then Deadbone Reef and Blacksail Folly tasks; two require Suncrest Ridge, and the thumb needs Jardel’s Hook.

 Jonas Dagmire’s Skeletal Backhand:
 Jonas Dagmire’s Trapezium (JH)